unrealcv/unrealcv/docs/reference/issues.rst

 - Can not connect to the binary

 Use :code:`vget /unrealcv/status` to make sure the server is listening and no client is connected.

+Subscribe to an issue if you want to get future notification.